mikhailshilkov/azure-serverless-workshop/08-aad/README.md

 Click the "Sign In" button and login with your Azure username and password, then accept the permission request.

-Now, the search screen should appear, and you user account is shown in the top-right corner.
+Now, the search screen should appear, and your user account is shown in the top-right corner.

 ## Next Steps